korreman/sway-overfocus/README.md

 # `sway-overfocus`

-"Better" focus navigation for the Sway and i3 window managers.
+Alternative basic focus movement for the sway and i3 window managers.

 ![Demo GIF](demo.gif)

-The primary objective of this program is to create one set of keybinds exclusively for cycling through tabs/stacks, and another set exclusively for navigating between splits.
+The primary goal of this program is to create one set of keybinds exclusively for cycling through tabs/stacks, and another set exclusively for navigating between splits.
+This is accomplished by providing custom focus commands that target only specific layouts.
 The result is that switching focus generally can be performed in one action rather than some sequence of `focus parent` and `focus [direction]` actions.